 Admire the Beauty of the Diamond Circle

 Another one of the best things to do in Iceland is hit up the Diamond Circle.
-The Diamond Circle route is in northern Iceland, with four popular stops.
+The Diamond Circle route is in Northern Iceland, and like the Golden Circle, there are four popular stops.
 Lake Mývatn, Húsavík, Ásbyrgi Canyon, and Dettifoss Waterfall are the main stops, but you can also add Goðafoss Waterfall, Dark Castles, and Eider Falls to the route.

-If you don’t have time to do the full Ring Road, the Diamond Circle is a good alternative that shows you some of the best of Iceland.
+If you don’t have time to do the full Ring Road, the Diamond Circle is a good alternative that shows you some of the best of Iceland, although it is far from the capital city and is best done as an extension to the Ring Road because of its location.

 Smell the Hverir Geothermal Area

 When wondering what to do in Iceland, consider this must-do.
-Visit the Hverir geothermal area!
+Visit the Hverir geothermal area in Northern Iceland not far from Akureyri or Husavik!
 It’s truly like walking on another planet!
 Get ready for the smell of sulfur, steam vents, and plenty of geothermal pools here.
-The geothermal area is easily accessible as it’s right off the ring road by Lake Mývatn.
+The geothermal area is easily accessible as it’s right off the Ring Road by Lake Mývatn.

 Descend into a Volcano